 I think you’re going to love this dressing.
 If you try this recipe, please come back to share using my 5 star rating in the comments below!
 Not only do I appreciate it, but I know readers do, too!

 - 1 teaspoon dijon mustard

 - 1 teaspoon minced garlic

 - 1 teaspoon poppy seeds

-- Combine all of the ingredients in a jar and shake well.
+- Combine ingredients in a jar or mixing bowl.